Peer Review Policy

 Editorial Decision

-Following completion of the peer-review process, the Handling Editor evaluates the reviewers’ recommendations and makes one of the following decision based on reviewers’ reports and the overall quality of the manuscript.
-Authors are notified of the decision along with reviewers’ comments:
+Following completion of the peer-review process, the Handling Editor evaluates the reviewers’ reports and makes the editorial decision based on the scientific quality, originality, technical soundness, and relevance of the manuscript to the journal scope.
+Authors are notified of the decision along with reviewers’ comments: Possible editorial decisions include:

 - Accept